Intrusion Detection System (IDS)

 - Examples: Snort and Suricata are well-known signature-based IDS tools that analyze network traffic based on predefined patterns.

-- Behavior-based detection learns what normal system behavior looks like and detects deviations from these norms.
+- Behavior-Based IDS:- Behavior-based detection learns what normal system behavior looks like and detects deviations from these norms.
 It monitors real-time activity on the network or system and flags any anomalies as potential threats.

 - Advantages: It can detect new types of attacks by recognizing abnormal behavior patterns.
 It’s also useful for detecting zero-day attacks.